Challenger mine: Geology and mineralisation

+HWE Mining was appointed the mining services contractor in 2004.

-Byrnecut Mining Australia is the underground mining contractor.
+Byrnecut Mining Australia has been the underground mining contractor since 2017.

 Nature of facility

 Challenger Gold Mine is an underground gold mine and processing facility.
 The infrastructure covers an area of approximately 300 ha and includes the processing plant, a mine village housing up to 140 personnel working a fly-in /fly-out roster, aerodrome, reagent and fuel storage facilities, offices, workshops, a laboratory, ancillary buildings and haul roads.
 Water is supplied from a process water bore field located approximately 3 km west of Challenger.
 A diesel power station (PS1), supplies power to the treatment plant, and village.
 A secondary diesel power station (PS2) supplies power to the underground mine and surface ventilation fan.

 The mine lease is located in the Far North of South Australia, 750 km north-west of Adelaide within the Woomera Prohibited Area on the Jumbuck Pastoral Company lease.
 The site is either accessed by a nine-hour drive along sealed and unsealed roads or by Air which takes approximately 1.5 hours by plane from Adelaide.
 The main access road is a private road and runs approximately 170 km west from the Stuart Highway.
 The project has changed hands several times, with Kingsgate taking over the project from Dominion in 2010, followed by WPG Resources in 2015.
 WPG appointed voluntary administrators, then receivers and managers in July and August 2018.
-The Challenger Mine has stopped operations and gone into Care and Maintenance.
+The Challenger Mine has stopped operations and gone into care and maintenance.